IgniteUI/igniteui-react-wrappers/README.md

 **Note:** Some Ignite UI controls require an `id` attribute for the DOM element they initialize on.
 It can be passed through the control's React class `id` property.

+### Updating options

+Option updates during runtime can be achieved by using React's [setState](https://facebook.github.io/react/docs/react-component.html#setstate) method.
+Some of Ignite UI widgets options are not settable at runtime.
+For these prop changes have no effect.

 ### Handling events

 Binding to control events is done by passing the event name as a property and assigning the handling function as its value.